swapniljadhav1921/asamiasami/README.md

 ### Github Main Repo
 https://github.com/swapniljadhav1921/asamiasami

-### Motivation
-For many years we had  performance & accuracy issues with multi-lingual unsupervised models  ... especially for Indian Languages.
-For example, in Google's Multilingual BERT Indian language's content percentage is <10%.
+Google's Multilingual BERT Indian language's content percentage is <10%.
 Similarly, for GPT-3 which is the latest in the bunch has <7% content in other than English language.
-Over the years, we experienced through experiments that more the data & accurate the data, better the model ... irrespective of how big the model is.
+Over the years through experiments we observed that more the data & accurate the data, better the model ... irrespective of how big the model is.
 Original attention model by Vaswani with more data & hyper-parameter tuning held up very well against state-of-the-art models like BERT, GPT-2. minIndicBERT is the results of the same experimentation.
-Hope to introduce more & more APIs for Indian Languages in coming months.

 ## Requirements